-1. Personal details and details on the Bank and the function concerned.

-1.1.
-Personal individual details including full name, name at birth if different, gender, place and date of birth, address and contact details, nationality, and personal identification number or copy of ID card or equivalent.

-1.2 Details of the position for which the assessment is sought.
-This should also include the following details:

-- a. the letter of appointment, contract, offer of employment or drafts thereof, as applicable; - b. any associated appointing authority minutes or suitability assessment report/document; - c. the planned start date and duration of mandate; - d. description of the individual's key duties and responsibilities; - e. if the person is replacing someone, the name of this person.

-1.3 A list of reference persons including contact information, preferably for employers in the banking or financial sector, including full name, institution, position, telephone number, email address, nature of the professional relationship and any information whether or not any non-professional relationship exists or existed with this individual.

-- 2. Suitability assessment by the Bank - 2.1 The following details should be provided: - a. details of the result of any assessment of the suitability of the individual performed by the Bank, such as relevant board minutes or suitability assessment report/document; - b. whether or not the Bank is significant as defined in the Guidelines; and - c. the contact person within the Bank.

-3. Knowledge, skills and experience

-3.1 Curriculum vitae containing details of education and professional experience (including professional experience, academic qualifications and other relevant training), including the name and nature of all organisations for which the individual has worked and the nature and duration of the functions performed, in particular highlighting any activities within the scope of the position sought (banking and/or management experience);
+- 1. Personal details and details on the the Bank and the function concerned. - 1.1.
+Personal individual details including full name, name at birth if different, gender, place and date of birth, address and contact details, nationality, and personal identification number or copy of ID or equivalent; documents related to the change of the name, surname or nationality (if applicable). - 1.2 Details of the position for which the assessment is sought.
+This should also include the following details: - a. the letter of appointment, contract, offer of employment or drafts thereof, as applicable; - b. any associated appointing authority minutes or suitability assessment report/document; - c. the planned start date and duration of mandate; - d. description of the individual's key duties and responsibilities; - e. if the person is replacing someone, the name of this person. - 1.3 A list of reference persons including contact information, preferably for employers in the banking or financial sector, including full name, institution, position, telephone number, email address, nature of the professional relationship and any information whether or not any non-professional relationship exists or existed with this individual - 2.
+Suitability assessment by the Bank - 2.1 The following details should be provided: - a. details of the result of any assessment of the individual's suitability performed by the Bank, such as relevant board minutes or suitability assessment report/document: - b. whether or not the Bank is a significant institution as defined in the Guidelines; and - c. the contact person within the Bank. - 3.
+Knowledge, skills and experience - 3.1 Curriculum vitae containing details of education and professional experience (including professional experience, academic qualifications and other relevant training), including the name and nature of all organisations for which the individual has worked and the nature and duration of the functions performed, in particular highlighting any activities within the scope of the position sought (banking and/or management experience);

-The information to be provided should include a statement from the Bank of whether or not the individual has been assessed as having the requisite experience as enumerated in these Guidelines and, if not, details of the training plan imposed, including the content, the provider and the date by which the training plan will be completed.
+The information to be provided should include a statement from the Bank of whether or not the individual has been assessed as having the requisite experience as enumerated in the Guidelines and, if not, details of the training plan imposed, including the content, the provider and the date by which the training plan will be completed.